 The County is exposed to various risks of loss related to torts, property loss, employee injuries, motor vehicle accidents and errors and omissions of its employees.
-The County's Risk Management Unit monitors and directs policies and procedures to reduce and control the County's overall risk exposures.
 The County self-insures for most risk exposures.
 The County has transferred some of its risk by means of both property and liability insurance coverage for all police helicopters and some leased properties.
 The County also maintains a blanket fidelity bond covering all County employees and certain accident and liability coverage for its summer recreation program.
 The County has established minimum insurance requirements for all contractors and vendors providing services to the County.